External frontends

 :

-set-up to provide the API client to the hooks library.
+component with an instance of your API client.
 React providers in next.js are usually added in the _app.js

 file like so: